 127 W. Broadway St. Dusk.
 Free. blanchesterchamber.org.

-Blue Ash: Red White & Blue Ash
+Blue Ash: Red, White & Blue Ash

-Edgewood: 4th of July Celebration
+Edgewood, Ky.: 4th of July Celebration

 Freedom Park, 550 Freedom Park Drive.
-7:30 pm.
+Parade at 9:30 a.m., concert at 7 p.m., fireworks at dusk.
 Free. edgewoodky.gov.

-Fort Thomas: Independence Day Celebration
+Fort Thomas, Ky.: Independence Day Celebration

 Tower Park, 950 S. Fort Thomas Ave.
-10 pm.
+5K in the morning, parade at 10:30 a.m., concert and food trucks starting at 6 p.m., fireworks at 10 p.m.
 Free. fortthomasky.org.

 Hamilton: July 4th Celebration

-Marcum Park, 116 Dayton St. 4 pm – 10 pm.
+Marcum Park, 116 Dayton St. Parade at 10 a.m.
 Free. hamiltonjuly4th.org.

 Harrison: July 4th Parade and Celebration